retowuest/github-course-starter/_assignments/01-critical-response.md

 ### Introduction

-The introduction provides basic information about the source.
+The introduction provides basic information about the reading.
 This includes:

-* The names of the authors and the publication you are responding to
+* The names of the authors and the publication you are responding to.

-* A brief summary of the main idea, arguments, and evidence the authors present
+* A brief summary of the main idea, arguments, and evidence the authors present.

 ### Body of the Paper